aditya12anand/weed_detector/README.md

 b) sprayer_fn.py -> It sprays the pesticides once weed is detected on the plant leaves

-c) motor_fn.py -> It helps us to move the rover ahead once the whole process of spraying pesticide is done, so that it can move on to examine the next plants
+c) motor_fn.py -> It helps us to move the rover ahead once the whole process of spraying pesticide is done